treeverse/lakeFS/docs/integrations/glue_metastore.md

 ### Configure Action Hooks

-The hooks are the mechanism that will trigger exporter execution.
+Hooks serve as the mechanism that triggers the execution of the exporter.
-To learn more about how to configure exporter hooks read [Running an Exporter]({% link howto/catalog_exports.md %}#running-an-exporter).
+For more detailed information on how to configure exporter hooks, you can refer to [Running an Exporter]({% link howto/catalog_exports.md %}#running-an-exporter).

 {: .note}
 > The `args.catalog.table_input` argument in the Lua script is assumed to be passed from the action arguments, that way the same script can be reused for different tables.
 Check the [example]({% link howto/hooks/lua.md %}#lakefscatalogexportglue_exporterexport_glueglue-db-table_src_path-create_table_input-action_info-options) to construct the table input in the lua code.